tttor/ctrl-foundation/method/policy-based/2016_newtonps_furmston.md

   * preferable to directly estimate the gradient using samples obtained from the environment, rather than building a model of the MDP
     * eg Monte carlo policy gradient, actor-critic policy gradient methods
+* Various techniques have been proposed in the literature to estimate the gradient, including
+  * the method of finite-differences (Kiefer and Wolfowitz, 1952; Kohl and Stone, 2004; Tedrake and Zhang, 2005),
+  * simultaneous perturbation methods (Spall, 1992; Spall and Cristion, 1998; Srinivasan et al., 2006) and
+  * likelihood-ratio methods (Glynn, 1986, 1990; Williams, 1992; Baxter and
+Bartlett, 2001; Konda and Tsitsiklis, 2003, 1999; Sutton et al., 2000; Bhatnagar et al., 2009;
+Kober and Peters, 2011), including
+    * Monte-Carlo methods (Williams, 1992; Baxter and Bartlett, 2001) and
+    * actor-critic methods (Konda and Tsitsiklis, 2003, 1999; Sutton et al., 2000; Bhatnagar et al., 2009; Kober and Peters, 2011).

 ## comment
 * no neural network (either as policy rep or fn approx or both)